shivani-kapania/Decision-Tree-from-Scratch/README.md

 # Decision-Tree-from-Scratch

-Code for Decision Tree algorithm from scratch and trained on the Titanic Dataset.
+Code for Decision Tree algorithm from scratch and using SKLearn and trained on the Titanic Dataset.
+Compared accuracy for both methods.

 ## Dependencies ##